robobe/robobe.github.io/docs/blog/gazebo-classic/color_and_texture/index.md

 !!! note "uri"
     use `model uri` and set `GAZEBO_MODEL_PATH`
-    or use `file://` to set absolute path
+    or use `file://` to set relative or absolute path relative name is relative to path's set by `GAZEBO_RESOURCE_PATH`

 ![](images/wood.png)